khsrali/LTB-Symm/docs/source/example1bands.rst

     mytb.MBZ()
     mytb.set_Kpoints(['K1','Gamma','M2', 'K2'] , N=32)

-We may define a specific path inside the MBZ :py:func:`set_Kpoints()`, whith total desinty N=32 K-points which will be autmatically distributed along the segments.
+We may define a specific path inside the MBZ :py:func:`set_Kpoints()`, with total N=32 K-points which will be autmatically distributed along the segments.

-(AS: I would add a reference to Bilbao, e.g. "The high symmetry points in a BZ and the paths connecting them can be found at <bilbao website>)
+..
+(AS: I would add a reference to Bilbao, e.g. "The high symmetry points in a BZ and the paths connecting them can be found at <bilbao website>) Ali: I assume users of this code understand BZ

 Now the physics is set, and electronic bands are ready to calculate.